Doctoral study programmes

 This includes the research of fundamental theoretical principles on which computer science and information technologies are based (see the Fundamentals of computer science specialization), as well as research and acquisition of new knowledge aimed at the specific use of computer science in other disciplines and the real world (see the Computing Technology and Methodology specialization).
 The doctoral programme may also include applied research in collaboration with other academic institutions or Faculty's industrial partners if this research brings new (and dissertable) findings in the computer science as a scientific field.
 The aim of the programme is to educate graduates who have a broad overview in their area of Computer Science, are capable of independent creative work, analysis of complex problems and realization of original solutions.
 Last but not least, graduates will have an excellent ability to communicate in the English language in which they conduct their research.

-In order to better accommodate the broad range of research topics in Computer Science, from pure theory to applied ones, we offer two specializations which differ mainly in the mode of study (and not in the topics):
+In order to better accommodate the broad range of research topics in Computer Science within one programme, from pure theory to applied ones, we offer two specializations which differ mainly in the mode of study (and not in the topics):